preluis/Analytics-Case/README.md

 # Analytics-Case

-Considering the information on tables in the "data" folder, it's needed to get all the account's monthly balances between Jan/2020 and Dec/2020.
+Based on the information provided in the "data" folder, we need to obtain the monthly balances for all accounts between Jan/2020 and Dec/2020.
 The SQL engine used was SQLite and SQLite studio as DMS.
 For Python resolution it was used JupyterLab with Anaconda Navigator.